acidnyi/as-integrating-rest-and-event-driven-messaging-in-microservices/README.md

 - **`/rest`** – all interactions are synchronous REST calls.
 - **`/rest+`** – a hybrid model where `Orders` communicates with `Payments` via REST and publishes domain events (e.g. `OrderConfirmed`) for asynchronous consumers (`Notifications`).

-This allows clear, measurable comparison of latency, reliability, and complexity between both approaches.

----

-## 🏗️ Repository Structure